Publishing and ethics

 (2) reject a manuscript for formal or substantive deficiencies before the review process has begun.

-Fair play: the Editors will evaluate submitted manuscripts for their intellectual content, without regard to the race, gender, sexual orientation, religious beliefs, ethnicity, nationality, or political affiliation of the authors.
+Fair play: The Editors will evaluate submitted manuscripts for their intellectual content, without regard to the race, gender, sexual orientation, religious beliefs, ethnicity, nationality, or political affiliation of the authors.

-Confidentiality: editorial team shall not disclose any information about the manuscript submitted for publication to anyone other than the author, the proofreaders, potential proofreaders, other editorial consultants, or the publisher.
+Confidentiality: Editorial team shall not disclose any information about the manuscript submitted for publication to anyone other than the author, the proofreaders, potential proofreaders, other editorial consultants, or the publisher.

 Publication and Conflict of Interest: Manuscripts accepted for publication will be published by the Editors.
 Papers awaiting publication but not yet published and results to be published may not be used by contributors in their research and publication activities.